 User identities in audit logs

-Audit logs record the email address of the user who performs logged actions in
+Audit logs record the identity of the user performing logged actions.

 AuthenticationInfo field of

-the following circumstances user identity is unavailable or is redacted:
+In the following circumstances, the user identity is unavailable or is redacted:

-App Engine: Email addresses are not collected from the legacy App Engine API.
+App Engine: Identities are not collected from the legacy App Engine API.

-BigQuery: Email addresses and caller IP addresses are currently redacted from the audit logs unless at least one of the following conditions are met:
+BigQuery: Identities and caller IP addresses are currently redacted from the audit logs, unless at least one of the following conditions are met:

 - The user is a service account.

 - The user is a member of the authorized domain associated with the project.